pgolding/elasticsearch/README.md

 Note that the examples here assume the same setup as the examples in the book, namely a virgin instance of Elasticsearch (most likely on localhost) pre-populated with the [test data](https://github.com/pgolding/elasticsearch/blob/master/examples.json).

-The helper script (index.py) is available to populate/delete/reset the index at various times throughout the chapters after it is immutably changed.
-You don't need to touch it as it is included at the start of each chapter:
+The helper script (index.py) is available to populate/delete/reset the index at various times throughout the chapters.
+You don't need to touch it as I included initialization at the start of each chapter:

 ```python
 import index